-As the decent work movement gains momentum in Ontario and around the world, it is important that Ontario’s early childhood workforce (EC workforce) becomes part of this broader movement for social and economic justice, fair work and compensation.
+As the decent work movement gains momentum in Ontario and around the world, it is important that RECEs and early years' staff become part of this broader movement for social and economic justice, fair work and compensation.
 The AECEO continues to advocate around the Fight for $15 and Fairness and other movements for decent work to help mobilize for positive change!

 Current workforce context:

-- 24 % of RECEs working in licensed child care in Ontario earn less than $15/hour
+- 16% of RECEs working in licensed child care earn between $11.40-$15/hr (2017)

-- 45% of RECEs earn between $15-$20/hour
+- 45% of RECEs working in child care earn between $15-$20/hr (2017)

 Why is the AECEO leading this campaign?